dewi-alliance/hotspot-manufacturers/Aaionet AA1 Light Hotspot.md

-## AAINONET Connectivity GmbH
+## AAIONET Connectivity GmbH

 ## Summary:

 In the ongoing digitalization, the topic of IoT is playing an increasingly important role.
 Likewise, the guarantee of high-performance networks plays a huge part.
-The founders of AAINONET Connectivity GmbH have been dealing with the topic of blockchain and cryptocurrencies for a while.
+The founders of AAIONET Connectivity GmbH have been dealing with the topic of blockchain and cryptocurrencies for a while.
 During our research, we came across the Helium Token in February 2021.
 The technology to intelligently link IoT devices through energy-efficient miners that contribute to a decentralized network and the aspect that basically every person can become part of this network to provide a stable basis for the most diverse application examples has led to the decision to pursue another important aspect.
-AAINONET Connectivity GmbH would like to compensate the CO2 emissions of the production and therefore contribute to making the Helium Blockchain even more sustainable and attractive for various future projects through the sustainable production of a German-made Miner.
-AAINONET Connectivity GmbH sees the incredible potential and power of Helium Blockchain and wants to be a reliable partner and representative of this message to change the global industry.
+AAIONET Connectivity GmbH would like to compensate the CO2 emissions of the production and therefore contribute to making the Helium Blockchain even more sustainable and attractive for various future projects through the sustainable production of a German-made Miner.
+AAIONET Connectivity GmbH sees the incredible potential and power of Helium Blockchain and wants to be a reliable partner and representative of this message to change the global industry.

 ## Company Information

-The company AAINONET Connectivity GmbH is a Berlin-based start-up founded in 2021 and works with a German partner who has been successfully developing and building devices in the field of IoT for 7 years now.
+The company AAIONET Connectivity GmbH is a Berlin-based start-up founded in 2021 and works with a German partner who has been successfully developing and building devices in the field of IoT for 7 years now.

-The AAINONET AA1 will be the first product of AAINONET Connectivity GmbH
+The AAIONET AA1 will be the first product of AAIONET Connectivity GmbH

 ## Product Information (required)
 * Will this product be sold under the company name, or a different brand name?

-Company Name — AAINONET Connectivity GmbH
+Company Name — AAIONET Connectivity GmbH

 * What is this product's model name?

-AAINONET AA1 — Retail Price TBD
+AAIONET AA1 — Retail Price TBD

 * Is this is a Light Hotspot or a 5G Hotspot?